An article on our blog explores starting your wave count at a meaningful place. The article has helped many traders overcome unreliable wave counts.

-There is no right answer here.
-However, you’ll generally get the best results by starting counts a little before the beginning of a significant turning point, rather than in the middle of a market move.
+There is no correct answer here.
+However, you’ll generally get the best results by starting counts a little before the beginning of a significant turning point rather than in the middle of a market move.

-One way to think of choosing the beginning point of the count is to imagine that you’re going to show a range of a chart to a colleague to ask his or her opinion.
+One way to think of choosing the beginning point of the count is to imagine that you’re going to show a range of a chart to a colleague to ask for his or her opinion.
 Or, perhaps you’re showing that range to another Elliott Wave analyst to ask for a wave count.
 In both cases, you’d probably show enough of the chart so that your colleagues can have a basic sense of “where we are” in the context of past market action.
-The best way to do that would be to include in the chart range the last “significant” turning point in the market, where what is significant is dependent on the time frame that you are most interested in.
+The best way to do that would be to include the last “significant” turning point in the chart range, where what is significant depends on the time frame that you are most interested in.

-In these examples, WaveBasis is not much different than your colleagues.
-When you choose a beginning point for your automatic wave count, you are choosing how much of the chart you want to “show” to WaveBasis to produce the count.
-So, you should be thoughtful to include enough of the chart to make clear which market context you are most interested in.
+In these examples, WaveBasis is not much different from your colleagues.
+When you choose a beginning point for your automatic wave count, you decide how much of the chart you want to “show” to WaveBasis to produce the count.
+So, it’s best to be thoughtful about including enough of the chart range to clarify which market context you are most interested in.

 Our reference guide provides valuable tips on preparing for effective automatic wave counts.